A Failproof Guide To Concealer Application

 For any other scars or pigmentation, use a small brush to lightly dab concealer on the skin.
 You can use your finger to press the colour in and wipe away brush strokes.

-How to apply concealer under eyes
+How to apply under your eyes

 We all need a little help after we’ve been burning the midnight oil, to cover those dark circles that are tell-tale signs of fatigue.
 First, you need to ensure that the under-eye area is well hydrated.
 Use a lightweight eye cream for this.
-We like the Total Eye Hydrate, £30 which has organic leaf of life to boost skin’s ability to hold moisture.
+We like the Total Eye Hydrate, £32 which has organic leaf of life to boost skin’s ability to hold moisture.

 If you have particularly dark under-eyes, prepping with a colour corrector can help balance out the discolouration.
 You only need the tiniest bit.
 Choose a yellow and orange tone to help counterbalance purple and blue tones under the eyes.
 Go for a pink or peach one if you have fair skin.

-Next, reach for concealer.
-Remember to only use a minimal amount of product, applying it only on the areas that need it.
+Next, reach for your concealer.
+Remember to use a minimal amount of product, applying it only on the areas that need it.
 “Don’t over-conceal,” warns McHale.
 “Only cover the dark areas which are usually the very inner corners of the eyes, and the first third or first half of the under-eye area.
 The outer half typically never needs concealing, unless you’ve got some redness or pigmentation in the outer corners of the eyes.
 If you’ve got any discolouration on the eyelids, you can apply some concealer across the lids as well.”

 To apply it, you could use your fingers or a small brush.